 UNDP, FG Signs MOU On Youths Entrepreneurship Empowerment ...
-As UNDPCommences Training Program For Youths, IDPs On Entrepreneurship in Borno
+As UNDP Commences Training Program For Youths, IDPs On Entrepreneurship in Borno

 The UNDP Country Director, Mr. Samuel Bwalya disclosed this Saturday in Maiduguri during a media round table discussion with journalists in Maiduguri held at Pinnacle Hotel Banquet Hall immediately after the closing ceremony of a 6 day Entrepreneurship training workshop for selected Youths and IDPs from the 27 LGAs of Borno state.

-He said the programme which was targeted at 200 million Youths and IDPs in Nigeria was to fast track socio economic development of the country and create employment opportunities for the teeming unemployed youths and IDPs geared towards accelerating Entrepreneurship development and making the youths trained self reliant and employed as well as future employers of labour.
+He said the programme which was targeted at 200 thousand Youths and IDPs in Nigeria was to fast track socio economic development of the country and create employment opportunities for the teeming unemployed youths and IDPs geared towards accelerating Entrepreneurship development and making the youths trained self reliant and employed as well as future employers of labour.

-He added that the training program had stated in some States of the federation including Borno state being the first pilot state next to Delta state while plans were underway to hold similar training programmes in Adamawa , Yobe, Benue and Edo states with 50 participants in each state.
+He added that the training program had started in some States of the federation including Borno state being the first pilot state next to Delta state while plans were underway to hold similar training programmes in Adamawa , Yobe, Benue and Edo states with 50 participants in each state.

-The Director reiterated the UNDP readiness, commitment and determination to give the youths quality and standard training of international repute that will be globally recognized as competent and professional intellectuals and experts were schemed into the programmes across the country including technical colleges and colleges of technology as well as polytechnics and universities of technology.
+The Director reiterated the UNDP’s readiness, commitment and determination to give the youths quality and standard training of international repute that will be globally recognized as competent and professional intellectuals and experts were schemed into the programmes across the country including technical colleges and colleges of technology as well as polytechnics and universities of technology.

 He said the purpose of including the schools was to ensure continuity of the programme by the government and schools as resource persons even after the five years period of the implementation of the UNDP as it intends to disengage and hand over the programme to the federal government at the end of the five years agreement.